SpotIM/spotim-ios-sdk-pod/README.md

 # Get Started

 ### Installation via CocoaPods:
-1. Set dependency as follows: `pod 'SpotIMCore'`
+1. Set dependency as follows:
+    - For Core framework without ads `pod 'SpotIMCore', '0.0.9'`
+    - For SpotIm framework with ads use `pod 'SpotIMCore', '0.0.10'`
 2. Execute pod install in Terminal
 3. Open workspace file and run